DavidZhongtai/davidzhongtai.github.io/index.md

   <br>
   <strong>David An, </strong>Dominick Robinson, Alexa Carl, Geina Shaker, Noah Johnson
   <br>
-  2021 Mathworks Mathemical Modeling Challenge-<strong>M3C 2021</strong>
+  2021 Mathworks Mathemical Modeling Challenge -<strong> M3C 2021</strong>
   <br>
   - Developed a model to estimate average internet usage for the United States and the United Kingdom
   - Graphed visualizations of the data and model over a five-year trend